RevenueCat/docs/docs/dashboard-and-metrics/customer-history/promotionals.md

 :::info Promotional subscriptions won't affect billing Granted entitlements are a RevenueCat specific feature and work independently of the App Store, Play Store, Amazon, and Stripe billing and will never cancel a user's subscription, charge a user, issue a refund, or convert to a paid subscription.

-Promotionals don't stack on top of store subscriptions, and are applied alongside them instead.
+Granted entitlements don't stack on top of store subscriptions, and are applied alongside them instead.
 :::

 ## Granting Promotionals